Accelerating a restarted Krylov method for matrix functions with randomization

 Fig. \ref{fig:drum_convergence} shows the convergence curves for all numerical methods.
 As a consequence of the oscillatory nature of the problem, the classical \texttt{arnoldi} method has a stairway-shaped convergence and eventually stagnates around $10^{-10}$ after $m = 1200$ iterations.
 The errors of \texttt{rand} and \texttt{rand-ls} closely follow those from the classical method, while \texttt{incomplete} takes around $m = 900$ iterations to start converging to the solution.
 It achieves the same accuracy as the other methods at the end of the experiment.
 For the first $m = 1040$ iterations, the error of \texttt{sFOM} is quite similar to the other randomized methods, but starts to diverge afterwards.
 The minimum error obtained by \texttt{sFOM} was $3.612 \times 10^{-8}$.

-For the first $12$ restarts (i.e., $m \leq 960$), the errors of \texttt{restart} and \texttt{restart-rand} are quite large, showing signs of instability.
-After that, they start to converge rapidly toward the solution but reach another plateau at $10^{-8}$.
+The errors of the restarting methods are fairly large in the first $12$ restarts (i.e., $m \leq 960$).
+Afterwards, they quickly converges toward the solution but reach another plateau at $10^{-8}$.
 The final accuracy is primarily dictated by the restart length $m_r$ as shown in Fig. \ref{fig:drum_restart_length}.
 It also controls how far away the method diverges from the reference solution.
-In general, the error of \texttt{restart-rand} is better than \texttt{restart}, although it still shows similar signs of instability.
+In general, the error of \texttt{restart-rand} is better than \texttt{restart}, although it still shows similar instability at the beginning of the procedure.

 After experimenting with different sketching dimensions $d$, we found out that the accuracy of \texttt{restart-rand} does not improve for $d > 600$.
 At the same time, the method has low accuracy with $d < 400$.
 Similarly, the errors of \texttt{rand}, \texttt{rand-ls} and \texttt{sFOM} do not improve by increasing the sketching dimension beyond $2800$.